About Running Records

 Part 1: Listen to & Record Reading Behavior

-Use the three-part assessment process at the beginning of the school year to place students into appropriate texts, and use the process throughout the year to monitor students' progress according to the schedule below.
+Use the three-part assessment process at the beginning of the school year to determine where to place students, and use the process throughout the year to monitor students' progress according to the schedule below.

 Assessment Schedule